aiven/aiven-docs/docs/products/opensearch/dashboards/howto/dev-tools-usage-example.md

 sample data, or run a test query.

 Use **POST** method to add a new item to an index called `shopping-list`.
-If the index doesn\'t exist yet, it will be created:
+If the index doesn't exist yet, it will be created:

 ```
 POST shopping-list/_doc